13 nov. 2018

 Breaking down barriers

 William Decherd, a partner in McKinsey’s Dallas office, said: “We all know that individuals from the LGBTQ community can face barriers – sometimes visible, sometimes invisible – in life and in work.
-Many organizations are already trying to promote inclusion and diversity.
+Many organisations are already trying to promote inclusion and diversity.
 But it is surprising how many people, still today, are ‘out’ in their personal lives, but not at work.”

 According to McKinsey, of the 455 million LGBTQ+ individuals globally, only 27% self-identify for reasons including social pressure and legal constraints.

-Of course, the fact that there is a need for a special event to address the challenges faced by LGBTQ+ leaders demonstrates how far society still has to go before a person’s sexual orientation is seen as irrelevant to their ability to fulfill a leadership role.
+Of course, the fact that there is a need for a special event to address the challenges faced by LGBTQ+ leaders demonstrates how far society still has to go before a person’s sexual orientation is seen as irrelevant to their ability to fulfil a leadership role.

 In the same way that glass ceilings need to be smashed to put more women in the boardroom, there should be no ‘glass closets’ (as Kevin Sneader, McKinsey’s global managing partner, put it) keeping out members of the LGBTQ+ community.